hmchen47/DataScience/ML/MLNN-Hinton/11-Hopfield.md

     + unlearning automatically come out of fitting the model
     + knowing how much unlearning to do
   + derive unlearning as the right way to minimize some cost function
-    + the cost function is how well the neural net models the data people saw dueing the day
+    + the cost function is how well the neural net models the data people saw during the day

 + Increasing the cpacity
   + physics: